CrackXT/Own_LDO3_PCB/README.md

 Routing/Dimensions(inch)<br>
 ![LDO3_v1 0](https://user-images.githubusercontent.com/88975406/236675250-f18c2dba-1bfc-4a84-b1a6-be08af2731c4.png)

+Schematic<br>
-Schematic -> Schematic as .pdf at the top of the page.
+Schematic as .pdf at the top of the page.

 # License